Stevie-Ray/hangtime-climbing-boards/README.md

 ### Authentication

 Required to get MoonBoard locations.
-To get detailed information of Aurora Boards such (Kilter, Tension, etc.) as the gym's address, board angle, or rotatability status, you need to provide your credentials through environment variables.
+To get detailed information about Aurora Boards such as (Kilter, Tension, etc.) including the gym's address, board angle, or rotatability status, you need to provide your credentials through environment variables.
 Each climbing board app requires its own set of login credentials.
 The scraper will only fetch additional details for the specific apps where you provide valid login details.